K3S/IBM-i-PHP-PDO-ODBC-Toolkit-Setup/README.md

 # Potential Speed Improvements

+There are areas of the ODBC jobs that can have impact on the speed and response of your application depending on what you have enabled / disabled or running from a log standpoint.
+A couple key areas to take a look at are:

 ## Prestart ODBC Jobs (QZDASOINIT)

 Prestarting ODBC jobs can ensure there is enough jobs available and waiting when the requests come in, as well as making sure the jobs cycle through fast enough to keep things working.
 [IBM i Database Host Server and the QZDASOINIT Prestart Jobs](https://www.ibm.com/support/pages/ibm-i-database-host-server-and-qzdasoinit-prestart-jobs)